scireum/.github/profile/README.md

 > Die scireum GmbH entwickelt Softwareprodukte in den Bereichen Handelsinformationssysteme, E-Commerce und Messaging.

 We're a software company located in Germany next to the city of Stuttgart.
-We're a firm believer of open source software and thous release as much as possible under accessible licenses.
+We're a firm believer in open source software and thus release as much as possible under accessible licenses.

 [https://www.scireum.de](https://www.scireum.de)